taylordotfish/eips/.misc/package-readme.md

 * Support for move operations.
 Items can be moved to another position in the sequence and will not be duplicated if multiple users try to move the same item concurrently.
-* Constant identifier size.
-Changes always take the same number of bytes to communicate, even as the editing history grows.
+* Insertions, deletions, moves, and accesses are worst-case non-amortized O(log *h*), where *h* is the total number of items ever inserted in the document.
-* Insertions, deletions, moves, and accesses are non-amortized O(log *h*), where *h* is the total number of items ever inserted in the document (i.e., visible items plus tombstones).
+* Constant memory use per item.
+Even as the editing history grows, and even with huge numbers of clients and concurrent edits, changes always use the same amount of memory.
+This applies to the number of bytes it takes to communicate changes to other clients, too.
 * The [CRDT structure][Eips] doesn’t store items directly, but rather translates between *[local changes][LocalChange]* (which use simple integer indices) and *[remote changes][RemoteChange]* (which use IDs and are suitable